 Predicted sediment yields from stage 1 are combined based on the relative proportions of pasture and bare earth (97.7% and 2.3% respectively) across the Waiarohia development area.

-In stage 1, eight scenario’s were developed and the predicted mean annual sediment loss predicted (kg/ha/year).
-The scenarios are:
+In stage 1, eight scenario’s were developed and the predicted mean annual sediment loss predicted (kg/ha/year):

 The proposed rural residential developments in the Waiarohia are predicted to increase sediment loss relative to that under the existing pastoral landuse.
 A 72% increase in average annual sediment load is predicted across the development area under the worst-case (no controls) scenario.
 This figure is lowered, however, through the incorporation of sediment control measures, and simulation of all three controls in combination is predicted to increase sediment loss across the area by 12%.